-- The tension on a hitch increases as the angle from the lifting hoist to to load increased.
+The tension on a hitch increases as the angle from the lifting hoist to load increases.
 With a Straight Hitch a line can lift 100% of its rated load.
 With a Basket Hitch, due to the angle of lift creating side tension in the hitch lines, the maximum load (working load limit, WLL) a line can carry vertically up dramatically decreases as the angle towards 90 degrees of the lift line (vertical) increases.
 All our crane operators are trained to know which hitch method and lines are best to use to safely lift any load.

 - A wire rope is normally made up of twisted strands, each strand is made up of several high tensile steel wires wound around a single core wire.

 - Safe Working Load (SWL)

 - UK’s HSE definition of Safe Working Load is “a value or set of values based on the strength and/or stability of the equipment when lifting.”
 (Lifting Operations and Lifting Equipment Regulations 1998).
 A piece of equipment can have more than one SWL depending on the lift configuration used.
 A SWL is expressed as the maximum load a piece of equipment can safely lift in a predefined configuration.
 The USA, Europe, UK & Australian standard bodies have deprecated the use of this term in favour Rated Capacity for cranes and Working Load Limit for lift gear and accessories.